 You can ignore many small problems when it comes to cars, but you should never ignore any issues with the brakes.

-If you experience that your brake pedal goes to the floor when the engine is running, you should be extra careful about it.
+If your brake pedal goes to the floor when the engine is running, you should be extra careful about it.
 It may actually cause the brake function to disappear completely!

 Therefore, it is definitely not recommended to keep driving your car if you experience something like this.
 But what causes it, and how can you fix it?
 Let’s take a quick look at the possible causes.

 The most common reason why a brake pedal goes to the floor is due to a brake fluid leak or air in the brake system.
 It can also be caused by a faulty master brake cylinder or a bad brake booster.
 Air in the brake system can be caused by a low brake fluid level.

 These causes are the most common causes of why this problem may occur.
 Here is a more detailed list of the common causes of why the brake pedal goes to the floor when the engine is running or when starting the car.

 1. Brake Fluid Leak

 The most common reason why this happens is that you have a brake fluid leak somewhere on the brake system.
-This is often due to a rusty brake line, but it can also be problems with leaking seals at the caliper pistons.
+This is often due to a rusty brake line, but it can also be due to problems with leaking seals at the caliper pistons.

 Brake fluid leaks are often very visible on the ground, though, so if you have seen a pool of fluid on the garage floor, it is definitely time to check for any brake fluid leaks.

 When you press the brake pedal with a fluid leak, it will cause the brake fluid to pour out.
-When the brake pedal is going back up, it will instead suck in air through the leak, which will cause your brake pedal to be very swampy.
+When the brake pedal comes back up, it will instead suck in air through the leak, which will cause your brake pedal to be very swampy.

 Related: 5 Symptoms of a Brake Fluid Leak